 HIMS researchers explore a wide range of subjects; from pure basic scientific inspired quests to application inspired fundamental research projects.
-HIMS received funding for 16 research proposals.
-As much as 12 of these projects were inspired by future applications and 10 of these projects have already companies participating and co-financing them.
-On top of that two new contract research projects were started for companies.
+In 2017, HIMS received funding for 16 research proposals of which as many as 12 were inspired by future applications.
+Furthermore, 10 of these projects involve companies participating and co-financing.
+On top of all that, two new contract research projects were started directly for the benefit of companies.

 In 2017, four new patent applications were filed, in collaboration with research consortia or companies.
 In case results of HIMS research may have future commercial value, HIMS follows an active approach to find industrial partners to collaborate with.
 The technology transfer office IXA supports HIMS scientists with contracts and IP affairs, and advises on funding (grants).
 Where appropriate HIMS protects its intellectual property.
 Usually, industrial partners, that are the potential users of the knowledge, will be involved in an early stage.
 In general, the institute does not apply for patents for exploration by itself.

 On 20 October 2017, HIMS organised together with Innovation Lab Chemistry Amsterdam (ILCA) and the Amsterdam Green Campus the Amsterdam Chemistry Innovation Day (ACID 2017).
 Over 95 representatives from companies (from Amsterdam SMEs to multinationals) and academic groups gathered at the HIMS laboratories.